alexa-samples/skill-sample-nodejs-fact/instructions/6-publication.md

 	**Note:** More details on certification are [available here.](https://alexa.design/certification)

+1. Click the **Save and Continue** button at the bottom of the page to move on to **Availability**.
+    * You'll want to allow the Public to access the skill unless you are using [Alexa for Business](https://aws.amazon.com/a4b).
+    * Beta testing is a good idea for every skill, however since this is from a template and is very basic, we'll skip that for now.
+When you make your next skill, don't skip this step.
+Seriously.
+You won't regret it.
+    * It is recommended to allow your skill to be available in all countries and regions where Amazon distributes skills, unless you are using facts which aren't applicable to a given area.
+Reasons to restrict distribution include not having intellectual property rights to distribute to that area and the content being illegal, offensive or otherwise prohibited in that area.

-14. If you feel that your skill is ready for certification, click the **Save and Continue** button at the bottom of the page.
+1. If you feel that your skill is ready for certification, click the **Save and Continue** button at the bottom of the page and you'll be taken to the certification tab.

+1. The **Validation** page will tell you if you have missed any steps along the way which will prevent your skill from being submitted.
+You shouldn't see anything on this page, but if you do, go back and fix the issues.

+1. Click on the **Functional test** section and click the **Run** button to run functional tests against your skill.
+You shouldn't see any errors on this page, but if you do, go back and fix the issues.

+1. Click on **Submission**, and the click **Submit for Review**.

 15. **You're done with your submission!**  Here are a few things you might need to know: